 Drawing a connection between these findings and recent research by Letvak and colleagues suggesting an association between nurses’ health and job performance, I wrote, “If the nurse caring for you or your loved one is suffering from fatigue and stress, she or he may be more apt to make an error or to sustain a workplace injury.”

 Judging from the emails I received, I hit a chord.
 The writers stressed the difficulty of working full time and, in many cases, caring for a family as well.
 Often, they said, they had little energy left over for themselves.
 One writer, though, did say that my editorial was the ‘kick’ she needed to get back to walking!

 But even well-intentioned workplace wellness programs may not solve this problem for nurses.
-A recent ANA survey of more than 3,700 nurses found that a majority had wellness programs at work, many of which included workplace exercise and weight management programs.
+A recent ANA survey of more than 3,700 nurses found that a majority had wellness programs at work, many of which included workplace exercise and weight management programs, but many recommend subconscious mind power techniques – website where they can learn to understand better their subconscious mind.
 Still, as I noted in my editorial, it’s not clear whether inadequate staffing and other systemic barriers, such as long shifts, make it hard for nurses to actually use such resources.

 Workplaces must start making adequate self-care a realistic option for nurses.
 In the meantime, I wonder if the 12-hour shift makes for better or worse exercise habits than the eight-hour shift?